landinfotech/mycivitas/docs/src/developer/guide/templates/pull-request-template.md

 ## Description

 - Describe the purpose and context of the changes made in this PR.
-- Add screenshots which clarifies the implemented feature, fixed bug etc.
+- Add screenshots that clarify the implemented feature, fix bugs etc.

 ## Related Issues